-Several exemptions are provided by the Transparency Law such as for certain sovereign issuers and issuers of debt securities with a denomination per unit of at least €50,000 (€100,000 under the Prospectus Bill).
+Several exemptions are provided by the Transparency Law such as for certain sovereign issuers and issuers of debt securities with a denomination per unit of at least €100,000.

 The Transparency Law also requires certain notifications regarding the acquisition or disposal of major holdings.
 These requirements apply to the direct or indirect shareholders who acquire or dispose of shares who must notify the issuer of the proportion of voting rights held as a result of the acquisition or disposal where that proportion reaches, exceeds or falls below the thresholds of 5 per cent, 10 per cent, 15 per cent, 20 per cent, 25 per cent, 33.33 per cent, 50 per cent and 66.66 per cent.
-Notifications are also required in case of specific circumstances of major proportions of voting rights.
+Notifications are also required in the case of specific circumstances of major proportions of voting rights.